a-dg/remedy/README.md

 }
 ```

+See [example.scss](scss/example.scss) for a complete example of the configuration, imports, and usage.

 Remember, `rem()` leaves anything it can’t convert alone, so if you change a value from `13px` to `0`, or `50px` to `2.7`, or `24pt 2em` to `auto`, it doesn’t matter.
 You don’t need to go to the trouble of removing the mixin or function, and it will still work (by not doing any).